QilinGu/udacity_ml/projects/capstone/README.md

 cycle.
 QMax and Score are tracked over time, too.
 Click to reveal or hide plots.

+If you're curious, click on the "histograms" tab to see our network weights and biases change over time as shown below. "q_train" refers to the training network that feeds on the memory of the last 32,000 events.
+A "bn" metric represents the bias values with "wN" weights value in neural network that computes yN = wN*x + bN.

+Here's how to read the chart.

-If you're curious, click on the "histograms" tab to see our network weights and biases change over time as shown below.
-Here, each slice in time (vertically) is a modified statistical box plot, which shows the first and second standard deviations as a band of dark (1) and lighter (2) orange, with a faded orange for outliers (beyond 2 standard deviations).
+Each slice in time (vertically) is a modified statistical box plot, which shows the first and second standard deviations as a band of dark (1) and lighter (2) orange, with a faded orange for outliers.
 When we plot these bands closely together and connect the regions, we get a flowing orange shape showing our distribution "on the side" as the means shifts over time.

 ![TensorBoard](figures/tensorboard.png)